 Convert Free Space Unallocated Space in Windows 11/10/Server

 In the world of computing, unallocated space is a term used to refer to areas of hard drive storage that have not been assigned to any specific file or partition.
-These areas can be thought of as "blank" or "free" space, and are typically located at the end of a hard drive after all partitions have been created.
+These areas can be thought of as "blank" or "free" space, and are typically located at the end of a hard drive after all partitions have been created.free space

 Converting free space to unallocated space is a common task for computer users who need to resize or create new partitions on their hard drives.
 This process involves freeing up space from an existing partition or volume, and then marking it as unallocated so that it can be used for a new partition or volume.